tsackton/r-novice/05-plots-and-figures.md

 <img src="figure/unnamed-chunk-9-1.png" title="plot of chunk unnamed-chunk-9" alt="plot of chunk unnamed-chunk-9" style="display: block; margin: auto;" />

 ## Barplot
-In the case of our data, a **barplot**  would be much more useful.
+Another way to display our data is a **barplot**.
 We can use `barplot` to draw a single bar representing each sample and the height indicates the average expression level.

 ```r